Asvin1/polynomial-multiplication-karatsuba/README.md

 # polynomial-multiplication-karatsuba
-polynomial multiplication using karatsuba algorithm
+Polynomial multiplication using karatsuba algorithm in C